Renter’s Insurance Boston, Framingham, Worcester and Beyond

 Does renter’s insurance cover pets?

 Yes!
 Because although they may be cute, your pets are also MAJOR liabilities.
 In 2017, the cost of the average dog bite claim was more than $37,000.
 Do you have that much set aside in your “just in case” fund?
 If not, renter’s insurance is probably a good idea.
+Here’s a good outline of what is and isn’t covered when you buy renters insurance with a dog.

 Does renter’s insurance cover temporary housing?